eblot/homebrew-sdr/README.md

  * GR-iio / libiio

 ## Status

-### Warning

-I do not want to support the 10 year old deprecated Python 2.7 interpreter, so all formulas are built against Python 3.7

 GNUradio 3.8 final has been released this month (August '19) and has still very rough corners to run on macOS with a Quartz backend, especially the